 Here are common questions about the Business Analyst web app.

-- What type of ArcGIS organization role do I need to use the Business Analyst web app?
+- What type of ArcGIS organization user type and role do I need to use the Business Analyst web app?

 - Why can't I login to the Business Analyst web app?